ammdias/finctrl/MANUAL.md

      The default directories will install the program for the current user only and are suited for single-user systems.
 If you want to keep these settings, just press ENTER when prompted.
 The program will be installed in the directory `$HOME/.local/lib/FinCtrl` and the symbolic link `$HOME/.local/bin/finctrl` will be created.
-On most Linux systems the `$HOME/.local/bin` directory will be inserted in the execution PATH, if it exists.
+On most Linux systems the `$HOME/.local/bin` directory will be automatically inserted in the execution PATH, if it exists.
 If it doesn't, you will have to add it manually.

      If you want to install the program for all the users of the system, you should change the directories accordingly, e.g. `/usr/local/lib` for the